jasonbayton/11ty/_src/projects/kiosk-app-generator/support/troubleshooting.md

 : Build jobs run through a shared queue.
 The result panel reports the number of jobs ahead and an estimated wait based on recent build times.
 If the position is not changing after several minutes, wait before resubmitting; identical in-flight builds are deduplicated so repeated clicks usually return the same job.

 **Imported config fails validation**
-: `kiosk_config.json` is strict.
-Check for row or column values outside the current grid, duplicate app/folder cells, folder entries with fewer than 2 or more than 9 apps, invalid package names, and unknown enum values.
-If you hand-edited the JSON, import the last known-good export and make the same change through the form first.
+: `kiosk_config.json` is validated against KAG's schema.
+Check for row or column values outside the current grid, duplicate app/folder cells, folder entries with fewer than 2 or more than 9 apps, invalid package names, and unsupported enum values.
+If a hand-edited field appears to do nothing, check the key spelling; unknown JSON keys are ignored by the parser.
+Import the last known-good export and make the same change through the form first.

 ## Runtime issues